orioli/bioX100/README.md

-email at jse@ieee.org to preregsiter with subject line "BioX100" and a succinct why of why you want to join the course.
+email at jose.berengueres@nu... to preregsiter with subject line "BioX100" and a succinct why of why you want to join the course.

-# BioX-100 BioDesing Innvoation  (pilot course)
+# BioX-100 BioDesing Innovation  (pilot course)

 ## Executive summary

-1. In a sister course 50% of teams launch a startup
+1. Inspired by BMEN90030 {6} courses  50% of teams launch a startup

-2. The teams will create:
+3. The teams will create:

  -  an engineering prototype or Minimum Viable Product of their invention
  - draft a provisional patent application